Joseph Crews

-Joseph Crews (1823 – September 13, 1875) was a Reconstruction militia leader who served as a member of the South Carolina House of Representatives from 1874 until his assassination in 1875.
+Joseph Crews (c.
+1823 – September 13, 1875) was a Reconstruction militia leader who served as a member of the South Carolina House of Representatives from 1874 until his assassination in 1875.
 He was the state's highest-ranking military official in the 1870s and was put in charge of the state militia whose main purpose was to protect African-American voters.
 African-Americans were 58.9% of the population of South Carolina in 1870.
 He was reportedly murdered by Democrats in the run-up to the 1876 South Carolina gubernatorial election.

 Biography

 Joseph Crews was a white businessman.
 In his trade he did business with African-American customers and partners.
 After the American Civil War, as racist attitudes hardened, he was referred to as a "Negro trader" and "accused of Union sympathies".
 According to Benjamin Ginsberg, he was a "highly visible scalawag" with support from the Federal occupying authorities.
 Crews served in the South Carolina 48th General Assembly in the South Carolina House of Representatives from 1868 to 1870 as a Republican.
 During the 1870 South Carolina gubernatorial election, he was a county election commissioner in Laurens County, South Carolina, and in that capacity had ordered all ballot boxes to be set up in the county seat.
 This disadvantaged rural voters, but enabled him and the state militia to oversee the election process and to protect black voters.
 Armed whites attacked the largely black militia and disarmed them; some were wounded, others murdered.
 "Like companies of Confederate cavalry", "heavily armed whites" pushed away black voters—until Federal troops came from twenty miles away, with Crews, and took control of the ballot boxes.

 As Northern support for Reconstruction waned in 1871, Crews and similarly positioned public officials lost the support they needed to maintain order and protect blacks from southern whites determined to take back political control.
 For example, an 1872 congressional report written in what today would be considered shockingly racist language describes him as having distributed guns and ammunition to African-Americans; he was reported as "'Joe Crews', the great agitator of strife between the two races, who, in that very canvass [the 1870 elections], harangued the negroes from the stump, inciting them against the whites and their property".

 He served in the South Carolina House of Representatives during the 51st South Carolina General Assembly from 1874 until his death in 1875.